How to use Technology to support Active Experiential Learning

 ECE and Early Primary teachers are aware that at this stage of education everything should be hands-on and based on children’s direct interaction with the world – essentially this is how children learn best.
 Direct experience is also the only way children can develop their gross motor and fine motor skills, their overall bodily coordination, their hand-eye coordination, their sense of safety, and their balance – and all these provide solid foundations for other skillsets to emerge.
 And this leaves many ECE teachers wondering how such education can be offered using technology, if at all.

 One thing is certain – no amount of online learning or worksheets will ever be enough to satisfy children’s natural curiosity to explore the world hands-on.
-The implementation of online learning is almost everywhere now, but unfortunately the way it’s delivered is based on passive learning, extended screen time, and fails to support the fundamental developmental needs of early childhood and early primary children.
+The implementation of online learning is almost everywhere now, but unfortunately the way it’s delivered is mostly based on passive learning, extended screen time, and fails to support the fundamental developmental needs of early childhood and early primary children.

 This, however, doesn’t mean all is lost.